Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Introduction

-In the remainder of this article, we first review the airborne pathogen transmission mechanisms and the motivation to use MC as the enabler communication paradigm.
-Then, the communication engineering approach which merges different disciplines.
-In this approach, the layered architecture of MoHANET is presented in detail and open research issues are discussed.
-Finally, we give the existing and possible experimental techniques and conclude the article.
+In the remainder of this paper, we first review the airborne pathogen transmission mechanisms.
+Then, the communication engineering approach which merges different disciplines is introduced.
+In this approach, the layered architecture of the MoHANET is presented in detail and open research issues are discussed.
+In the next section, proof-of-concept study is given with the proposed OMT algorithm and numerical results.
+Finally, we give a discussion on the existing and possible experimental techniques and conclude the paper.